folkertdev/rust-rfcs/text/0000-labeled-match.md

 # Summary
 [summary]: #summary

+This RFC adds labeled match:

+- a `match` can be labeled: `'label: match x { ... }`
-This RFC adds labeled match: a `match` can be labeled, and be targeted by a `continue` that takes a single operand.
-This value is treated as a replacement operand to the `match` expression.
-Labeled match is useful when writing state machines, and in cases where C uses fallthroughs from one switch branch to another.
+- a labeled match can targeted by a `continue 'label value`.
+The `value` is treated as a replacement operand to the `match` expression.
+- a labeled match can targeted by a `break 'label value`.
+The `value` becomes the value of the whole `match` expression

-This construct is similar to a `match` inside of a loop, with a mutable variable being updated to move to the next state.
+Labeled match is similar to a `match` inside of a loop, with a mutable variable being updated to move to the next state.
 For instance, these two functions are semantically equivalent:

 ```rust
 fn labeled_switch() -> Option<u8> {